 The allocation of ECTS happens on the basis of the formulation of learning outcomes and it is a common practice throughout the continent.
 Countries where it happens rarely are Slovenia, Latvia, Hungary and Czechia.
-However, the national unions of to 9 which is a positive trend.
+However, the national unions of students in Israel, Sweden, Italy, Serbia,